Quinta0/AequitasIQ-/README.md

    - Ensure the dates are in the format YYYY-MM-DD
    - Place this file in the same directory as the script

-2. Add an image named `picture.png` in the same directory for the dashboard sidebar (optional)

-3. Run the script:
+2. Run the script:
    ```
    python main.py
    ```

-4. The AequitasIQ dashboard will open in your default web browser, providing balanced insights into your finances
+3. The AequitasIQ dashboard will open in your default web browser, providing balanced insights into your finances

 ## Dashboard Layout